 Key recommendations for the strongest standards

-What’s involved in complying with Green Development Standards?
+What’s involved in complying with municipal development standards?
 What makes these buildings different?

 Buildings built to green standards feature quality doors and windows, water efficient fixtures, good insultation, high-efficiency heating and cooling, and airtightness with good ventilation.
 These technologies and techniques are readily available.

-Do cities have the legal authority to implement Green Development Standards?
+Do cities have the legal authority to implement municipal development standards?

 Absolutely.
 Municipalities make community planning decisions every day and Green Development Standards are no different.
 GDS use those municipal planning authorities to ensure that better homes and communities are designed for its residents.
 The Toronto Green Standard was introduced in 2010 and has not been challenged (and Toronto has no unique authorities in this regard).